anxkhn/SQLBasics/02-product_master/README.md

 );
 ```

-_Note : Description size has been increased to 50 from 5 to store entire input.
-Cannot be 0 is constraint is yet to be implemented (PRs are welcomed)._
+>Note : Description size has been increased to 50 from 5 to store entire input.

 **Insertion Queries**